Zmokheur/ChuckSearch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This App is a simple sample of using React to query JSON API with Axios and use React Bootstrap to display results.
+This App is a simple sample of using React to query JSON API with Axios and use React Bootstrap to display results.<br>
+It display Chuck Norris quotes from the **[Chuck Norris joke API](https://api.chucknorris.io/)**.<br>
 It is based on the React Pure Stateless Component pattern.

 ## Table of Contents